its-saanvi/linux-mcsr/README.md

 # Getting Started
 - The instructions start from the very basics and explain each step verbosely.
 Feel free to skip some steps if you know what you are doing.
 - You can get started right [here](https://its-saanvi.github.io/linux-mcsr).
+- If you have any issues, feel free to ask for help in the #public-help channel in the [Linux MCSR Discord server](https://discord.gg/fwZA2VJh7k).

 # Thanks
 - [Boyenn](https://twitch.tv/lazy_boyenn) for giving me the idea to make this guide.